purveyor97/python_latoken/README.rst

 --------------------------

 - Futures Trading
+- Stocks Trading
+- IEO Purchases
 - Responce exceptions are exchange generated and are not handled by the library
+- Logging is not implemented

 Quick Start
 -----------

 Register an account on `LATOKEN <https://latoken.com/invite?r=rbjbrtq7>`_.

-Generate an API key `here <https://latoken.com/account/apikeys>`_ with relevant permissions.
+Generate an API key `in your account <https://latoken.com/account/apikeys>`_ with relevant permissions.

 There are 4 levels of API key permissions at LATOKEN: